cardano-foundation/CIPs/CIP-????/README.md

 ## What is the issue with the current implementation?

 Metadata is attached as a CBOR bytearray in the auxiliary dataset of a transaction.
 So the encoding is just done from UTF8-Text to Hex-Code/Bytes and after that it is sent in plaintext over the network/blockchain.
 To seek further adoption of blockchain usage, privacy features are a must in the future.
-Having cleartext information in a TCP packet might not be an issue for many thing, but it is an issue if you wanna confince users to use the blockchain and there transaction feature like users using it now with bank transfers.
+Having cleartext information in a TCP packet might not be an issue for many things, but it is an issue if you wanna convince users to use the blockchain and their transaction feature like users using it now with bank transfers.

 It is easy for 3rd-party entities like Internet Service Providers, Datacenters or basically any Man-In-The-Middle to collect data that is sent in cleartext.
 Data such as bank-account-numbers, email-addresses, telephone numbers, etc. which are parts of transaction messages.